ambonvik/cimba/docs/background.rst

 * *Inheritance* is the relationship between classes where a class is derived from another *parent* class.
 Objects belonging to the child class also belong to the parent class and inherit all properties and methods from there.
-The child class adds its own methods and may *overload* (change) the meaning of parent class methods.
+The child class adds its own properties and methods, and may *overload* (change) the meaning of parent class methods.

 * *Polymorphism* allows the program to deal with parent classes and have each child class fill in the details of what should be done.
 The canonical example is a class